Automatically Add Users to Groups by Department

 Enter the name for the new Business Rule, and click Next.

 Here you need to specify when the new Business Rule must be executed.
-As we want to set group membership after a new user account is created, do the following:
+As you need to set group membership after a new user account is created, do the following:

 - Select User in the Object Type list.